Samenal-sys/Discord-For-KaiOS/README.md

-# Discord for KaiOS (U-Edition)
+# Discord for KaiOS (Fork)
-Discord for KaiOS upgraded Edition is a discord client for KaiOS with as many features as possible, if you ever notice a missing feature please reach on discord
+Discord for KaiOS (Fork) is a discord client for KaiOS with as many features as possible, if you ever notice a missing feature please reach on discord